Guilleber/IFT6135-A1P3/README.md

 - --batch-size (default: 32)
 - --model-name (default: model)

 The script will display random batches scores during training as well as validation results at the end of each epoch.
-A new model parameters file will be create inside "Models/".
+A new model parameters file will be create inside "Models/". "train.py" will also plot the loss and accuracy curves at the end of the training.

 ```bash
 python3 test.py --model Models/<model_name>_acc<accuracy>_e<epoch>.model